anabelbue/predicting_selfcontrol/README.md

 - Use the [`repro`](https://github.com/aaronpeikert/repro) package to configure the software environment
 - Automatically install all required R packages (via Docker)
-- Run the entire analysis pipeline (based on the R scripts listed in `Scripts/00_repro.R`)
+- Run the entire analysis pipeline
 - Create all outputs in the appropriate folders:

 ```